Guide to ChemAxon's Culture

 Consensus doesn't scale

-To prevent the scaling issue mentioned previously in 'Consensus' and 'Voting', the best option could be to assign an owner to delegate problem solving.
+To prevent the scaling issues mentioned previously, the most effective option could be to assign an owner to delegate problem solving.
 The owner will collaborate with the stakeholders and seek their advice when needed before concluding a decision.
 See the 'Ownership' and 'Autonomy' sections for more details.

 The owner is a decision maker